I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/nf-wdm-ioattachdevice.md

 <p>The caller can be layered only at the top of an existing chain of layered drivers. <b>IoAttachDevice</b> searches for the highest device object layered over <i>TargetDevice</i> and attaches to that object (that can be the <i>TargetDevice</i>).
 Therefore, this routine must not be called if a driver that must be higher-level has already layered itself over the target device.</p>

-<p>Note that for file system drivers and drivers in the storage stack, <b>IoAttachDevice</b> opens the target device with FILE_READ_ATTRIBUTES and then calls <a href="https://msdn.microsoft.com/library/windows/hardware/ff549277">IoGetRelatedDeviceObject</a>.
-This does not cause a file system to be mounted.
-Thus, a successful call to <b>IoAttachDevice</b> returns the device object of the storage driver, not that of the file system driver.</p>

-<p>This routine sets the <b>AlignmentRequirement</b> in <i>SourceDevice</i> to the value in the next-lower device object and sets the <b>StackSize</b> to the value in the next-lower object plus one.</p>

-<p><b>IoAttachDevice</b> establishes layering between drivers so that the same IRPs can be sent to each driver in the chain.</p>

-<p>This routine is used by intermediate drivers during initialization.
-It allows such a driver to attach its own device object to another device in such a way that any requests being made to the original device are given first to the intermediate driver.</p>

-<p>The caller can be layered only at the top of an existing chain of layered drivers. <b>IoAttachDevice</b> searches for the highest device object layered over <i>TargetDevice</i> and attaches to that object (that can be the <i>TargetDevice</i>).
-Therefore, this routine must not be called if a driver that must be higher-level has already layered itself over the target device.</p>

-<p>Note that for file system drivers and drivers in the storage stack, <b>IoAttachDevice</b> opens the target device with FILE_READ_ATTRIBUTES and then calls <a href="https://msdn.microsoft.com/library/windows/hardware/ff549277">IoGetRelatedDeviceObject</a>.
+<p>Note that for file system drivers and drivers in the storage stack, <b>IoAttachDevice</b> opens the target device with FILE_READ_ATTRIBUTES and then calls <a href="..\wdm\nf-wdm-iogetrelateddeviceobject.md">IoGetRelatedDeviceObject</a>.
 This does not cause a file system to be mounted.
 Thus, a successful call to <b>IoAttachDevice</b> returns the device object of the storage driver, not that of the file system driver.</p>

 <p>This routine sets the <b>AlignmentRequirement</b> in <i>SourceDevice</i> to the value in the next-lower device object and sets the <b>StackSize</b> to the value in the next-lower object plus one.</p>